untoreh/home/docs/secrets/README.md

 # Quirks

-`git status` shows unstaged changes for empty files ..this is annoying..
+`git status` shows un-staged changes for empty files ..this is annoying..